7 Reasons Why Your Home Always Feels Cold in Winter

 Should You Hire a Professional to Replace Your Windows?

-Hiring the right expert to replace your windows or doors will be a more costly project but keep in mind these potential financial perks.
+Hiring the right expert to replace your windows or doors will be more costly, but keep in mind these potential financial perks.

-In some areas, government grants are available to replace your existing windows with energy-efficient options.
+In some areas, government grants are available to replace your windows with energy-efficient options.

-This incentive exists in an effort to reduce your overall energy needs and carbon footprint.
+This incentive exists to reduce your overall energy needs and carbon footprint.

-Additionally, replacing your windows has a large return-on-investment.
+Additionally, replacing your windows has a significant return-on-investment.

 Buyers are willing to tack on around 85% of the cost of your window replacement project to the sale price of your home should you sell in the future.